 When you are allowed to resume sending messages, keep in mind that it’s possible to run into a block based on how many messages you send and how fast you send them.
 It’s also possible to be blocked when either starting a new message thread or replying to a message.

-Send Messages to Few Friends at A Time
+1. Send Messages to Only a Few Friends at a Time

 As the old adage goes, less is more.
-That means that if Facebook doesn't want you to get penalized for sending messages too fast too much, you have to limit yourself doing this.
 The suggested amount of sending messages is 3–5 friends at a time.
 Once you've reached that quota, log off and do something else.
 Take at least an hour between sending messages to friends.

-Especially if you are promoting your own business, including article marketing, posting the same message over and over can land you into hot water.
+This is especially true if you are promoting your business as doing things such as product marketing and posting the same generic message over and over can land you in hot water.
 Take the time to personalize each message.

 "Instead of pasting in the identical invitation to everyone, type in an individual message for each invitation you send," says entrepreneur Andrea J. Stenberg, "Yes it takes more time, but it will keep the Facebook police off your back.
 Plus, it will help you to remember that you’re trying to connect and build relationships with real live people.
 Put some effort into always treating everyone you meet online as an individual."

-Personalizing messages one by one not only keeps tabs on how much you send messages, but how fast you send it.
-Taking time to introduce yourself, ask how friends are doing, and thanking them for reading will make you less prone to having your account deactivated.
+Personalizing messages one-by-one not only helps you keep tabs on how many messages you send, but also how fast you send them.
+Taking the time to introduce yourself, asking how their friends are doing, and thanking them for reading will make you less prone to having your account deactivated.

-You haven't noticed that most of your Facebook friends have other accounts outside it.
-Those include email addresses and other social network sites.
-If you've met your 5/per hour quota, join other social networking sites that some of them use in the meantime.
-When sending messages to them, always personalize them and do it 5 at a time each hour.
-You'll never know if you'll get blocked or banned.
+Have you noticed that there are other ways to reach out to your Facebook friends?
+Those ways include email addresses and other social media sites.
+If you've met your 5-per-hour quota, join other social networking sites that your friends use in the meantime.
+When sending messages to them, always personalize them and do it five at a time each hour.

-Other Other Ways to Still Keep Your Account on Facebook
+Other Other Ways to Use Your Account on Facebook

 Here are some ways, compiled by Joo Khim Tan of ClappingTrees, to make use of Facebook for business and fun without worrying about getting blocked or banned.